Sunday (2008 film): Plot

 Rajveer finds the boys who roofied Sehar, but nothing concrete is found.
 Just as he is about to accept that Sehar might have killed someone, Sehar is attacked by some goons.
 The goons fail to kill her, but Rajveer realises that Sehar might have witnessed a murder.
 After reconstructing the events at the night out with Ritu, Rajveer finds out that Ballu had left her near a place where a youth was murdered.

 Rajveer realises the implications and sets a trap for the goons.
 With the help of Ballu and Kumar, the goons are finally nabbed, and Rajveer learns the truth.
-He arrests the son of Khurana, a minister, for a double murder.
-An enraged Khurana demands an explanation.
-It is revealed that the girl murdered earlier was killed by Khurana's son.
-After killing her, he waited for a few days before killing his own friend, with whom the girl was cheating him.
+He arrests Amit, the son of minister Raj Khurana, for a double murder.
+An enraged Raj demands an explanation.
+It is revealed that the girl murdered earlier was killed by Amit.
+After killing her, he waited for a few days before killing his own friend, with whom the girl was cheating on him.
 Unfortunately, Sehar was left nearby by Ballu.
-Khurana's son assumed that she saw the second murder; hence, he sent the goons to kill her.
+Amit assumed that she saw the second murder; hence, he sent the goons to kill her.

-Khurana's son protests until brought face to face with the goons.
-Khurana has his son arrested.
+Amit protests until brought face to face with the goons.
+Raj has Amit arrested.
 With Sehar safe, the people are still clueless about Sehar's stalker - until the stalker shows himself.
 He reveals himself to be a taxi driver.
 It is revealed that after Khurana's son had seen Sehar, it was this taxi driver who saw Sehar.
 He realised that she was drugged and managed to get her back to her flat after finding her address.
 With this final mystery solved, Kumar narrates what happened with everybody: Rajveer and Sehar got married, Ballu now owns a car company, owning hundreds of cars and trucks, and Kumar has become a Bhojpuri superstar, showing that the story ended on a happy note.